 TU Dortmund University is becoming more and more international.
-Over 4,000 students from around 115 countries are enrolled here; they make up about 11 percent of all 33,440 students.
-This is mirrored in the University’s course portfolio: TU Dortmund University offers six master’s degree programs or master’s specializations that are conducted entirely in English.
+More than 4,000 students from around 115 countries are enrolled here; they make up about 11 percent of all 34,300 students.
+This is mirrored in the University’s course portfolio: TU Dortmund University offers several master’s degree programs or master’s specializations that are conducted entirely in English.
 Contents, program structure and cooperation partners: Please find here all the most important information at a glance.